OSPAMOX 500mg/5ml gran 100ml

 Ospamox is an antibiotic.
 The active substance is amoxicillin.
 It belongs to a group of medicines called "penicillins".

-What Ospamox is used for
+What is Ospamox used for?

 2. What you need to know before you take Ospamox